 When should you start?
 Here are three ideal times to begin strategic planning:

-Running an organization without an effective strategy is like randomly walking thru Chicago O’Hare Airport, looking for your gate without checking which concourse and gate you need.
-You might miss your flight, and you miss a lot of opportunities to do flight prep.
+Running an organization without an effective strategy is like randomly walking through Chicago O’Hare Airport, looking for your gate without checking which concourse and gate you need.
+You might miss your flight, and you miss many opportunities to do flight prep.
 If you lack an effective strategy, create one now.

 You might need a new strategic plan even if you just created one.